Fleek-PIatform/website/src/content/docs/Platform/Storage/index.md

   - Fleek
 ---

+# Storage on Fleek

+Fleek offers a storage service that you can use to store your files in a decentralized way.

 ![](./storage-ui.png)

-# Introduction
+## Introduction

-In Fleek we offer a storage service that you can use to store your files in a decentralized way.
 We support the following protocols:

 - IPFS
 - Arweave